vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 ## 1- Main Features

-- Runs on the CPU.
-- Images are interactive.
-Clicking an image causes the bounding boxes to disappear.
-- A user can zoom into an image by using the desktop zoom feature that’s built into Mac and Windows.
-- Multiple images can be submitted
 - Free to use.
 Free to deploy.
-No server rental costs like with a web app.
+No monthly server rental costs like with a web app.
+- Completely transparent.
+All code is accessible and therefore fully auditable.
 - Runs locally without needing an internet connection
+- Takes images in dicom, png or jpg format as input
+- Can analyze multiple images simultaneously
+- Uses the computer’s cpu.
+A gpu would make the app much faster, but it's not essential.
+- Results are explainable because it draws bounding boxes around detected opacities
+- Patient data remains private because it never leaves the user’s computer
+- Images are interactive.
+Clicking an image causes the bounding boxes to disappear.

 <br>